ommmid/drake/note/note.md

 trajectory optimiztion:
     - direct transcription. discritizing the optimization problem.
 Usually min effort for cost and bunch of constraints which includes system dynamics
-    - direct collocation. uses cubic spline to reprent the path, so we can define less control points resuling in less variables.
+    - direct collocation. like direct transcription but uses cubic spline to reprent the path, so we can define less control points resuling in less variables.
     `underactuated/book/trajopt/double_integrator.ipynb`
     `underactuated/book/trajopt/dircol.ipynb`